Danny-M108/Shopify-Case-Study/README.md

 #### What technologies would this additional product or service utilize?
   1. Technologies for an integrated WMS and TMS would be very similar to the technologies already deployed by Shopify.
   2. Providing trade finance would require similar technology to Shopify payments solutions however would probably require a partnership with a finance company or bank.
-  3. A blockchain/smart contract solution to facilitate international trade would require an substantial and strategic investment in a block chain technology such as Cardano         and its Marlowe Playground.
+  3. A blockchain/smart contract solution to facilitate international trade would require a substantial and strategic investment in a block chain technology such as Cardano         and its Marlowe Playground.
 #### Why are these technologies appropriate for your solution?
 The first two ideas are simply an extension and enhancement of the same technology and business services currently provided by Shopify.
 Cardano’s Marlow playground has been specifically designed to provide functionality in the financial services space.
 It is a third-generation proof-of-stake blockchain platform.
 Whilst not the only alternative for Shopify it would be a highly logical choice of technology for such an initiative.